 Iterating over messages, params, and generators, as well as batching of requests.

-Rigging has good support for iterating over messages, params, and generators, as well as large batching of requests.
+Rigging has good support for iterating over messages, parameters, and generators, as well as large batching of requests.
 How efficiently these mechanisms operates is dependent on the underlying generator that’s being used, but Rigging has been developed with scale in mind.

-functions let you scale out generation N times with the same inputs:
+The run_many functions let you scale out generation N times with the same inputs:

 ChatPipeline.run_many()